Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter: Introduction

 Each row of the transfer matrix determines the response of the multicore \fib{} port to the electric field at the multimode end.
 In this work, we measure $T^\dagger$, the Hermitian of $T$.
 We inject a single mode at the multicore \fib{} end and use digital off-axis holography to measure the complex electric field at the multimode end, known as a principal mode~\cite{kim_coherent_2024}.
 Between measurements of different ports, the system drifts in phase and hence there is an ambiguous relative phase between different ports.
 Thus each reconstructed field contains a superposition with

 where $\bm{e}_j$ is a vector of zeros with a one at index $j$, and $\phi_e$ is a (unknown) relative phase between ports.
 In other words, we measure each row of the transfer matrix up to a single absolute phase ambiguity.
 In the wavelength dimension, the quantities are measured coherently and rapidly so that there is no information-destroying phase wrapping nor large drift that occurs between samples.
-Hence the relative phase is known.
+Hence the relative phase of a principal mode as a function of wavelength is known.